Clee Medical

 Grant in 2018

-ONtrack Diagnostics is a medical technology company based in Zurich, Switzerland, that specializes in the development of non-invasive assays aimed at the screening, diagnosis, and monitoring of cancer.
-The company's initial product is a urine assay designed specifically for the screening of prostate cancer, reflecting its commitment to advancing cancer detection methods.
-Through its innovative approaches, ONtrack Diagnostics seeks to improve patient outcomes in the field of oncology.
+ONtrack Diagnostics is a medical technology company based in Zurich, Switzerland, that specializes in creating non-invasive assays aimed at the screening, diagnosis, and monitoring of oncological diseases.
+The company's initial product is a urine assay designed specifically for the screening of prostate cancer.
+By focusing on innovative diagnostic solutions, ONtrack Diagnostics seeks to improve patient outcomes in the field of oncology.

 DIANA Dosimetry